Dance

 Category/Age Group Class/Class Numbers

-Lyrical Ballet Solo Duet Small Group Large Group
+Lyrical Ballet Solo Duet Trio Quartet Small Group Medium Group Large

 National